GSA/https/pages/everything.md

 These changed expectations improve the security of HTTPS on every website.
 In other words, **protecting non-sensitive sites strengthens the protections of sensitive sites**.

-### HTTPS is the internet's next phase
+## HTTPS is the internet's next phase

 The internet's standards bodies, web browsers, major tech companies, and the internet community of practice have all come to understand that HTTPS should be the baseline for all web traffic.

 * The W3C's Technical Architecture Group has found that [the web should actively prefer secure connections](https://w3ctag.github.io/web-https/) and transition entirely to HTTPS.
 * The IETF has said that [pervasive monitoring is an attack](https://datatracker.ietf.org/doc/rfc7258/), and the Internet Architecture Board (the IETF's parent organization) recommends that [new protocols use encryption by default](http://www.internetsociety.org/news/internet-society-commends-internet-architecture-board-recommendation-encryption-default).
-* Google [favors HTTPS websites in search rankings](http://googleonlinesecurity.blogspot.com/2014/08/https-as-ranking-signal_6.html), and the Chrome security team is working on [gradually marking plain HTTP as non-secure](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure).
+* Google has begun to [favor HTTPS websites in search rankings](http://googleonlinesecurity.blogspot.com/2014/08/https-as-ranking-signal_6.html).
+* The Chrome and [Firefox](https://groups.google.com/d/msg/mozilla.dev.security/blV0MK4EbEE/i_Vy7sye0WsJ) security teams are working on [gradually marking plain HTTP as non-secure](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure).

 Ultimately, the internet's goal is to establish encryption as the norm, and to phase out unencrypted connections.